OscarSnva15/python-a_system_recomendator/README.md

 We are lost, because the book note is not complete about system recomendation.

 So first we need to focus on the problem.

+1.- Test all codes from directory original

+1.2 .- I need to create a list details about  each code.